 “I was just troubled.
 I felt nervous about an audience,” Bennett said.
 “He taught me the audience are your friends; they come to see you.
 He changed my whole psychology.
 There’s no such thing as a bad audience.
 There’s a bad performance, but there’s not a bad audience.”

-Bennett ended his appearance by airing a performance of him and Billy Joel performing Joel’s classic “New York State of Mind,” in which Bennett wails on the mic with the same power he had as a young man.
+Bennett ended his late night appearance by airing a performance of him and Billy Joel performing Joel’s classic “New York State of Mind,” in which Bennett wails on the mic with the same power he had as a young man.